Syracuse Hancock International Airport: Ground transportation

 Taxis and ride-hailing services use pick-up areas outside of both terminals' baggage claim areas.

-Starting September 5, 2023, Centro, the local public transportation provider, will be providing local bus service to the airport, operating Monday through Saturday.
+Centro, the local public transportation provider, provides local bus service to the airport, operating Monday through Saturday.

 OurBus and Trailways serve the airport with several daily trips, connecting to regional cities such as Ithaca and Watertown.
 All buses use the pick-up area near Terminal A's baggage claim.

 Operations

 United Airlines Boeing 737-200 at Syracuse Airport in 1993 with a Business Express Airlines Beechcraft 1900C in the foreground.

 Syracuse receives an average of 124 in of snow annually, most of any major city in the United States.
 On average, the airport is closed less than 24 hours annually due to snowfall.
 The airport has received the Balchen/Post Award for Excellence in the Performance of Snow and Ice Control over eight times, most recently in 2018–19.
 Runway 28 allows for Category II instrument landing system (ILS).

+The co-located Hancock Field Air National Guard Base's fire department provides Aircraft Rescue and Fire Fighting (ARFF), structural Fire/Rescue, and Emergency Services to the National Guard Base as well as the civilian Syracuse Hancock International Airport.